bcgov/EDUC-SOAM-API/README.md

 # EDUC-SOAM-API
-An API for the Student Online Access Module for the Ministry of Education
+An API for the Student Online Access Module for the Ministry of Education.

 ## Directory Structure